 Yes, dogs fall off cliffs and these accidents aren't even uncommon.
 As we hike with our dogs, we may sometimes overestimate our dog's senses.
 We may take for granted that dogs naturally know what areas to avoid to prevent falls.
 However, the number of dogs who fall off from cliffs each year, proves to us that it makes perfect sense to protect them from a potentially life threatening fall.

 This condition can be caused by an autoimmune disease, genetic factors or a virus, but sometimes its exact causes remain unknown.

 A loss of pigment in the dog's nose may sometimes stem from an immune system disorder.

 There are two autoimmune disorders that can cause nose color changes in dogs along with other symptoms: Discoid lupus Erythematosus and pemphigus foliaceus.
-Let's take a look at both.

 In the case of DLE though, for the most part, only the leather of the dog's nose, the nasal planum, is affected, explains veterinarian Wendy C. Brooks in an article for Veterinary Information Network.

 A dog's black nose may turn bluish-grey or even pink and the skin may scale, crack and ulcerate.
 Exposure to sunlight seems to aggravated this condition which is often seen in collie breeds, hence the name.

 5) Pemphigus Foliaceus.

 Another autoimmune disorder, pemphigus foliaceus is actually the second most common immune-mediated skin disease in dogs, with a particular predisposition in chows and Akitas, explains Thomas Lewis, a board-certified veterinarian specializing in dermatology.